 Buy the Book

-Crazy news – the first edition of Witchbody (of 300) is SOLD OUT!!
+Crazy news – the first two printings of Witchbody (300 and 600 copies respectively) are SOLD OUT!!
 Holy crap!!
-We are now into the second edition (of 600), which includes a new foreword by phenomenal and inspiring philosopher Timothy Morton, and a few pages of new drawings.
+We are now into the third printing (of 600) nearly sold out, which includes a new foreword by phenomenal and inspiring philosopher Timothy Morton, and a few pages of new drawings.
 The book is currently being sent to fourth printing.